 7. Boosting work-life skills

 In a modern workplace, soft skills have become just as important as hard skills.
-Communication, empathy, leadership, collaboration, proactivity: These aspects are important in both personal and professional life.
-Companies and educational institutions will work hard to provide appropriate conditions and e-learning tools to help develop and support these traits in their students and employees.
+Communication, empathy, leadership, collaboration, and proactivity are important in personal and professional life.
+Companies and educational institutions will work hard to provide appropriate conditions and e-learning tools to help develop and support these students’ and employees’ traits.

 8. Game-based learning

-In 2020, the gaming industry products will continue to support e-learning platforms, including mobile apps, VR and AR, interactive videos, and many others.
+In 2020, the gaming industry will continue to support e-learning platforms, including mobile apps, VR, AR, interactive videos, and others.

 9. Immersive learning